SuranovK/Amazon/Readme.md

 	 * BrowserUtils - differen types of wait methods and to take screenshot
 	 * ConfigurationReader - to read configuration.properties file
 	 * Driver - web browser driver method
-	 * DynamicData - converting test data
+	 * DynamicData - methods for converting test data from string to numerical data
  - configuration.properties file includes test preference data such as:

 	 * url - url of the application to be tested